What happens if you don’t renew your mortgage?

 Your lender is required to notify you about renewing your mortgage at least 21 days before the term expires.
 If you are in good standing with your lender – meaning you make your mortgage payments on time, keep a good credit score, remain employed and maintain other positive financial habits – the lender will most likely renew the mortgage for another term.
 Some lenders even auto-renew their clients based on these criteria.

-However, if you frequently miss your mortgage payments, lost your job and have a low credit score, the lender may choose to decline the renewal.
+However, if you frequently miss your mortgage payments, lost your job or have a low credit score, the lender may choose to decline the renewal.
 They must notify you of their decision at least 21 days prior to the expiry of your term.

 When you know your mortgage is up for renewal, it’s best to contact your lender a few months ahead of time to determine whether or not they will renew your mortgage.
 If you know that you will be late making your payments due to a drastic change to your financial status – such as losing your job, suffering from a long-term illness or getting a divorce – it’s best to let your lender know about this in advance.